common name: papaya fruit fly

 Bagging can be an effective control measure for the fruit fly in small plantings (one to 25 plants or less than 1/10 hectare).
 Bagging should begin when the fruit is small, shortly after the flowers have fallen off.
 Each fruit should be enclosed in a paper bag or rolled tube of newspaper and tied around the stem.
 This method can be very practical and successful if enough labor is available.
 Attention to covering new fruit and increasing the covering as the fruits increase in size is necessary.

-Sanitation is also quite important in the control of the papaya fruit fly.
+Sanitation is also important in the control of the papaya fruit fly.
 All dropped and prematurely ripe fruit, as well as infested young fruit, must be destroyed in order to prevent the larvae from developing into adults.

 Very little research has been done on the biological control of papaya fruit fly, considering its economic importance.
 One parasitic wasp, in particular, Doryctobracon toxotrypanae Marsh (Hymenoptera: Braconidae), from southern Mexico and Costa Rica, may have potential for control.